alexey-martynov/alexey-martynov.github.io/_posts/2026-08-18-complex-latex-usage.md

 * splitting big content to parts;
 * placing every part to individual presentation frame manually;
 * collecting parts to single figure in book.

+### Bibliographies

+In any university course bibliography is very important part: it gives source for additional information.
+Creating bibliography in book or article is simple and straightforward:

+1. Information about sources is collected in `bib` files.
+Some information can be found in Internet, for example, ANSI and ISO standards collections.

+2. The sources are referenced via `\cite{item}` or `\cite[text]{item}`.
+The former inserts reference to source and the latter allows to refer exact element of source (table, figure, source code or page).

+3. The resulting bibliography is inserted via `\printbibliography`

+> NOTE: do not forget that bibliography requires additional
+> translation to get all references right.
+This behavior is same as
+> index.

+In presentations this a little bit tricky.
+Since reference to source is not required on visible frame the citation might be placed to notes.
+Unfortunately this immediately makes empty bibliography in handout mode since notes are removed.

+The solution is placing `\nocite{item}` command on visible frame.
+Output of this command doesn't occupy space since it completely empty.
+The source item is properly referenced and inserted to bibliography.
+Such `\nocite` commands might be placed to title frame referencing all required items or in case of frequently changing presentation to corresponding frames.
+It is still possible to insert `\cite` to notes to have speaker visible references to books if this required.

 ## Integrating Sample Code